Speaking Schools’ COVID-19 Action Plan

 - Providing parents with credits or refunds for any missed classes as a result of adhering to the above policies.

-Should anyone present at our programs subsequently test positive, we will let parents of all close contacts know as soon as possible and shut down all physical programs that may have been impacted.
+Should anyone present at our programs subsequently test positive, we will let parents of all close contacts know as soon as possible and shut down all in-person programs that may have been impacted.
+This will be in addition to any steps that the NSW Government takes.

-By adhering to the above, it is very unlikely that anyone infected with COVID-19 will be present at any of our programs.
-That said, given at least some transmission results from asymptomic cases, there are two seperate elements to our COVID-19 Action Plan to help ensure that any residual possibility of transmission is minimised as much as possible.
+By adhering to the above two elements, it is very unlikely that anyone infected with COVID-19 will be present at any of our programs.
+That said, given at least some transmission results from asymptomatic cases, there are two further elements to our COVID-19 Action Plan to help ensure that any residual possibility of transmission is minimised as much as possible.

 The virus that causes COVID-19 is predominantly spread by respiratory droplets, generally produced when someone coughs or sneezes.
 These are usually transmitted via close contact – defined as 15 minutes of face-to-face contact with a person, or a prolonged period (more than two hours) in an enclosed space with a person – but may also be caught by touching infected surfaces, and then touching the eyes, nose or mouth.